Street & Bridge Projects

 The Federal Highway Administration will reimburse the City 80% of the cost for both bridges.
 At their April 9, 2018 meeting the Board of Aldermen awarded contracts to KCI Construction for the construction of both bridges.

-The Ries Road Bridge is expected to be closed beginning in early May and reopen in late August.
-Traffic will be detoured via Ramsey Lane, Sulphur Springs Road, and New Ballwin Road.
 Once this bridge is reopened to traffic, the Ramsey Lane Bridge will be closed.
 The new Ries Bridge will consist of precast concrete arches with a sidewalk along both sides.
 Decorative wrought iron style fencing will be added for pedestrian safety.
 A concrete barrier will separate pedestrians and vehicles as they cross the bridge.